Frequently Asked Questions

 What are surplus funds from foreclosure?

-Surplus funds are simply the money left over after payment.
+Surplus funds are simply the money left over after a property is auctioned off to pay a debt.
+This can be from a bank’s mortgage, property taxes, or even a judgment that you owe money to someone.
 With regard to foreclosures, surplus funds are the amount remaining after payment of all disbursements.
 If the amount paid on the home is more than the amount owed on the mortgage, the remaining money is considered surplus.

 Why choose us?